Start a Club

 The final step of the registration process is presenting your new club to Club Council!

-After your registration has been reviewed by SOS, Club Council will contact you to schedule your presentation at an upcoming Club Council meeting.
-New student clubs will be asked to speak for roughly five minutes to give an overview of your organization, including information such as:
+After your registration has been reviewed and approved Club Council will contact you to schedule your presentation at an upcoming Club Council meeting.
+New student clubs will be asked to speak for roughly five minutes to give an overview of your club.
+New club presentations typically include information such as:

 Your presentation will be followed by a short question and answer period.